glaucuslinux/glaucus/README.md

 glaucus boasts the following features:

+* extremely lightweight, as the `core` installation only needs 25MB of disk space and requires 33MB of RAM to boot in QEMU and idles at just under 6MB of RAM

 * bleeding edge as it fetches the latest sources available from upstream repositories for all cerata